Why come to Dundee?

 Dundee’s idyllic natural setting is the envy of its peers; nestled along the banks of the Tay Estuary, the fresh air, sunshine and proximity we have to the sea is hard to beat.
 Architecture strikes a perfect balance between Victorian grandeur and cutting edge modernity.
 But what really makes Dundee stand out, is the variety and quality of history and culture.
 From magnificent ships to hip galleries, spacious parks to exquisite cuisine, what Dundee has to offer has never been better.

-Dundee is the 4th largest city in Scotland, with a population of 140,000.
+The 4th largest city in Scotland, with a population of 140,000.
 For many international students, this may seem very small, but Scotland only has a total population of 5 million.

-Located between Aberdeen and Edinburgh, on the north bank of the Tay Estuary, Dundee has one of the most beautiful settings in Scotland.
-To the north are the picturesque Sidlaws, to the south the river itself with views of the rolling hills of Fife beyond.
+Located between Aberdeen and Edinburgh, Dundee has one of the most beautiful settings in Scotland.
+To the South West are the picturesque Sidlaws, to the south the river itself with views of the rolling hills of Fife beyond.
 Rail and road bridges link Dundee with the capital of Scotland, Edinburgh, and motorways lead to Glasgow, Scotland’s biggest city, to the south.
 Dundee itself is a vibrant student city – and has three Higher Education institutions, Dundee University, University of Abertay Dundee and Dundee and Angus College – catering for around 40,000 students.

 It is easy to see why so many people have already chosen to study in Dundee.